All Blogs

 Restaurant safety inspections are done by several parties.

-- Local health departments: State health regulators, typically under the authority of the Food and Drug Administration (FDA), conduct food safety inspections.
-They check if restaurants meet local health codes and follow food safety processes.
-After the inspection, they issue a restaurant's score or grade and follow up on customer complaints.
+• Local health departments: State health regulators, typically under the authority of the Food and Drug Administration (FDA), conduct food safety inspections.
+They check if restaurants meet local health codes and follow food and beverage regulations.
+After the inspection, they issue a restaurant's score rating or grade and follow up on customer complaints.

-- Food safety agencies: Federal food safety agencies support local health inspections.
-They conduct checks for food safety practices in larger facilities or in response to major incidents or outbreaks.
-Common examples include the FDA, the Department of Agriculture Food Safety and Inspection Service (USDA FSIS), and the Centers for Disease Control and Prevention (CDC).
+• Food safety agencies: Federal food safety agencies support local health inspections.
+They conduct checks for food safety practices in larger facilities or in response to major foodborne illness outbreaks.
+Common examples include the FDA, the Department of Agriculture's Food Safety and Inspection Service (USDA FSIS), and the Centers for Disease Control and Prevention (CDC).

 What to Expect During a Restaurant Safety Inspection